3F/3F.github.io/Donation.md

 Free Software products and lot of other amazing things like various programs, tools, scripts, libraries, compilers, parsers, helpers, source codes, projects support, documentations, and many other related where no Ads! no Spam! no Scam! no Trojans!
 Only the best from my professional [10+ years skills](#brief-about-me).

-Your any even small ☕ support helps me keep all the features *free* and even *open* !
+Your even small ☕ support helps me keep all the features *free* and even *open* !

 \**Commercial organisations **must** consider recurring donations if they have profit or benefit by indirectly using me and my free products!*